$G$-torsors on perfectoid spaces: Introduction

-is an equivalence of categories.
-If $G$ is commutative, then we more generally have $R\nu_{\ast}G=G$. \end{Theorem} Our method is different to that of the aforementioned works, and also gives a new proof of Kedlaya--Liu's Theorem.
+Our method is different to that of the aforementioned works, and also gives a new proof of Kedlaya--Liu's theorem.
 One interesting new case is $G=\GL_n(\O^+)$, which says that the categories of finite locally free $\O^+$-modules on $X_{\et}$ and $X_v$ agree.

 As another application, recall that for any locally Noetherian adic space $X$ over $\Q_p$ (for example a rigid space), we have a hierarchy of topologies